Artesia Historical Museum and Art Center

 By order of the Mayor, the Museum will be closed to the public until further notice.
 This notice will be removed once the closure and restrictions are lifted.

-To view the current Art Center special exhibit online, please click the "Outlaws of Las Vegas Virtual Exhibit" link on the left.
+To view the 2020 Art Center special exhibits online, please click the "Outlaws of Las Vegas Virtual Exhibit" and "Think Art: Life's Impressions Virtual Exhibit" links on the left.
 Be sure to click the "View Full Size" link on each image.

 The Artesia Historical Museum and Art Center is located in the unique Moore-Ward cobblestone house.
 Exhibits in the main house focus on local and area history, featuring photographs, Native American artifacts, farm and ranch displays, and a hands-on children's room with hats and clothes to try on.
 The Art Annex gallery next door features rotating exhibits such as local art shows, traveling exhibits and temporary in-house displays.
 The museum offers special programs by arrangement and extensive outreach services as well.
 Mission Statement: To collect, preserve, and display objects and information relating to local and area history, and to make this history as accessible as possible to the visiting public.